Website icon Xpert.Digital

 A new era of security policy

-The agreement on the five percent goal marks the beginning of a new era in European security policy.
-NATO is changing from a defense alliance of the Cold War to a comprehensive security organization that is geared towards the challenges of the 21st century.
+The agreement on the five percent target marks the beginning of a new era in European security policy.
+NATO is transforming from a Cold War defense alliance into a comprehensive security organization geared towards the challenges of the 21st century.

 Suitable for: